Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

-The results in Table \ref{tab:Model00_Z_v3} can be summarized fairly quickly: none of the models could establish a statistically significant relationship between zombie-lending and the performance of non-zombies -- neither for contracts with a maturity of up to four quarters upon origination nor for longer-term debt.
-Overall, the results are grist to the mill of those questioning whether the observed adverse effects of zombification in Europe \citep{AndrewsEtAl2016,McGowanAndrews2018,schivardi2017credit,AcharyaEtAl2019} also hold in the case of the United States.
-Nevertheless, it might be premature to take the short-cut and writing up the conclusion about spillover effects of zombie-lending on non-zombies' performance.
-As documented in Table \ref{tab:SumStat_Compustat_v3}, there are stark differences in firm characteristics between zombies and viable companies in our sample.
+Table \ref{tab:SumStat_Compustat_v3} documents stark differences in firm characteristics between zombies and viable companies in our sample.
 One of those is firm size -- whether measured in terms of total assets or employees.
-As already asserted in Section \ref{sec:zombies_zombielending}, the class of viable firms may comprise companies, which do not directly compete with zombies in the search for appropriate funding.
-Lumping all non-zombies together, may therefore suffer from insufficient granularity and obscure the effects of zombie-lending for a certain type of non-zombies.
-This is why in the remainder of this section, we will continue our analysis by further discriminating the group of non-zombies according to several firm characteristics, such as firm size, bank-dependency and access to capital markets.
-Unlike in this subsection, we proceed by dedicating a single subsection to each of our three performance measures.
+As asserted in Section \ref{sec:zombies_zombielending}, the class of viable firms may comprise companies, which do not directly compete with zombies in the search for appropriate funding.
+Lumping all non-zombies together, may therefore overshadow the effects of zombie-lending for a certain type of non-zombie.
+We will therefore continue our analysis by further splicing the group of non-zombies according to several firm characteristics, such as firm size, bank-dependency and access to bond markets.\footnote{See Figure \ref{fig:CUS_SMEs} for the share of these subgroups in our sample between 2002 and 2020.} Other than in this subsection, we proceed by dedicating a single subsection to each of our three performance measures.